On the Eigencurve at classical weight one points: Introduction

 \begin{thm} Let $f$ be a classical weight one newform of level $\Gamma_1(M)$ which is regular at $p$.
-Then the Eigencurve $\cC$ is smooth at $f_\alpha$.
-Moreover $\kappa$ is etale at $f_\alpha$ unless there exists a real quadratic field $K$ in which $p$ splits and such that $\rho_{f|G_K}$ is reducible. \end{thm}
+Then the eigencurve $\cC$ is smooth at $f_\alpha$.
+Moreover $\kappa$ is \'etale at $f_\alpha$ if, and only if, there does not exist a real quadratic field $K$ in which $p$ splits and such that $\rho_{|G_K}$ is reducible. \end{thm}

 The latter case was first investigated by Cho and Vatsal in \cite{cho-vatsal} where they show, under some additional assumptions, that the ramification index is exactly $2$.
 We have recently learned that Greenberg and Vatsal have announced a result similar to ours under the assumption that the adjoint representation is regular at $p$.
-If $f$ is exceptional and regular at $p$, the theorem implies that $\kappa$ is etale at $f_\alpha$.
-For example, the smallest irregular prime for the exceptional weight one newform of level $133$ found by Tate is $163$.

-Let us observe already that there is alternative construction of the Eigencurve which uses also the operators $U_\ell$ for $\ell \mid N$.
-However, had we decided to work with this Eigencurve, by corollary \ref{local-isom}, the results would have been exactly the same.
+Let us observe already that there is alternative definition of the eigencurve which also uses the operators $U_\ell$ for $\ell \mid N$.
+However, had we decided to work with this eigencurve, by Theorem~\ref{local-isom}, the results would have been exactly the same.

 \begin{cor} Let $f$ be a classical weight one newform of level $\Gamma_1(M)$, which is regular at $p$.
 Then there is a unique irreducible component of $\cC$ containing $f_\alpha$.
-If $f$ has CM by a quadratic imaginary field $K$ in which $p$ is split, then all classical points of that component also have CM by $K$. \end{cor}
+If $f$ has CM by a quadratic imaginary field $K$ in which $p$ is split, then all classical points of that component also have CM by $K$. \end{cor} We shall deduce this result at the end of section~\ref{main}.

-Our interest in studying the geometry of the Eigencurve at classical weight one points arose from questions about specializations of primitive Hida families in weight one.
+Our interest in studying the geometry of the eigencurve at classical weight one points arose from questions about specializations of primitive Hida families in weight one.
 In that language the above corollary says that there exists a unique Hida family specializing to a given $p$-stabilized, regular, classical weight one newform.
-If one relaxes the condition of regularity, then there exist distinct primitive Hida families specializing to the same $p$-stabilized classical weight one newform (see \cite{dimitrov-ghate}).
-Studying the geometry of the Eigencurve at the corresponding point, not only could answer the question of how many families specialize to that eigenform, but could also potentially give a deeper insight on how exactly those families meet.
+If one relaxes the condition of regularity, then there may exist distinct primitive Hida families specializing to the same $p$-stabilized classical weight one newform (cf.~\cite[\S 7.4]{dimitrov-ghate}).
+Studying the geometry of the eigencurve at the corresponding point not only could answer the question of how many families specialize to that eigenform, but could also potentially give a deeper insight on how exactly those families meet.